Hyundai Elantra Reliability by Year

 ON FEBUARY 8 TH 2026 WAS DRIVEING ON HIGHWAY AT 65MPH SPEED AND CAR SUDENLY WAS DROPPING SPEED AND CHECK ENGINE LIGHT CAME ON CAR WOULD NOT PICK UP SPEED KEPT ON DROPPING SO I PULLED OVER THE CLOSET PLACE WAS SCARY IF IT HAD STALLED IN MIDDLE OF HIGHWAY COULD HAVE BEEN IN MAJOR ACCIDENT COULD HAVE BEEN INJURES OR KILLED LUCKLY WAS ABLE TO PULL OVER AT LOWER SPEED STALLING AT GAS STATION CALLED FOR HELP HUNDAI NEW CAR PURCHASED BRAND NEW IN 2024 WAS PROMISED TOWING WILL COME 2 HOUR WENT BUY AND NOW TOW TRUCK AND CALLED AGAIN ONLY TO FIND OUT NO TOW TRUCKS ARE AVAILABLE I WAS TOLD TOA RRANGE MY OWN TOW TRUCK TO GET REINBURSTMENT 2 HOUR LATER IN SEVERE COLD IT HAS BEEN OVER 10 DAYS AND DEALER HAS NOT DIAGONISED IT SAID THEY ARE BACKED UP I HAVE NO TRANSPORTATION UPON GOOGLING FOUND MANY PEOPLE HAD SAME PROBLEM AND SOME HAD REPEATED PROBLEM AFTER SERVICED I BELIVE IF YOU CAN HELP HOPE IT IS NOT A LEMON CAR I BOUGHT THIS CAR FOR MY SON FOR SAFTEY FEATURES ONLY TO KNOW THIS IS MORE PROBLEM NPOT SATIFIED WITH CAR OR SERVICE ATTENTION GIVEN TO ME ALL I GOT IS RUN AROUND AND NO ANSWER AND NO CAR AND NO LOANER CAR THANK YOU VERY MUCH

-Showing 20 of 1,861 total NHTSA complaints.
+Showing 20 of 1,883 total NHTSA complaints.
 Source: NHTSA Complaints Database

-This page shows fleet averages across all 10 model years.
-Enter a VIN to see the exact accident history, odometer records, title brands, and open recall status for a specific car.
+These pages show model-year patterns across 10years.
+Enter a VIN to verify the exact vehicle's accident history, title brands, odometer records, and open recall status before purchase.

-π Understanding This Data
+๐ Understanding This Data

 What is an NHTSA Complaint?

 An NHTSA safety complaint is a report filed directly by a vehicle owner or driver describing a safety-related issue.
 Anyone can submit a complaint at NHTSA.gov.
-The number of complaints is a signal of how common a problem is β but complaints per model-year matter more than raw totals, since popular vehicles naturally receive more reports.
-The Hyundai Elantra has 1,861 complaints on record across 10 model years.
+The number of complaints is a signal of how common a problem is โ but complaints per model-year matter more than raw totals, since popular vehicles naturally receive more reports.
+The Hyundai Elantra has 1,883 complaints on record across 10 model years.

 What is a Safety Recall?

 A safety recall is a mandatory campaign issued by NHTSA when a vehicle component poses an unreasonable risk to safety or does not comply with federal motor vehicle safety standards.
 Unlike complaints (which are owner-reported), recalls are formally investigated and confirmed by regulators.
 Manufacturers must fix recalled vehicles free of charge.
-The Hyundai Elantra has 23 recall campaigns in the NHTSA database.
+The Hyundai Elantra has 26 recall campaigns in the NHTSA database.

 What Are Crash Complaints?

-How Is the AI Rating Calculated?
+How Is the Reliability Verdict Calculated?

-The AI reliability rating (Below Average) is generated by analyzing the vehicle's total complaints, recall history, crash complaint ratio, fire complaint ratio, and top component failures relative to class averages.
-The rating provides a plain-English summary for buyers who want a quick verdict without parsing raw numbers.
-It is one input in your buying decision β always verify with a VIN-specific report.
+The reliability verdict (Poor) is generated by analyzing the vehicle's total complaints, recall history, crash complaint ratio, fire complaint ratio, and top component failures relative to class averages.
+This verdict gives buyers a quick interpretation before they review year-level details and VIN-level history.
+It should be treated as one decision input, not a substitute for a VIN-specific report.

 Why Do Newer Years Have Fewer Complaints?

 Newer model years appear to have fewer complaints because there has been less time for owners to file them.
 Complaints accumulate over years of ownership.
-A 2020 model year vehicle will typically show fewer complaints than a 2015 model year even if it is less reliable β simply because fewer owners have had time to report issues.
+A 2020 model year vehicle will typically show fewer complaints than a 2015 model year even if it is less reliable โ simply because fewer owners have had time to report issues.
 Focus on complaints per year of market presence when comparing across model years.

 Fleet Data vs. Individual VIN

-Everything on this page reflects aggregated data across all Hyundai Elantra vehicles on the road β not any specific car.
+Everything on this page reflects aggregated data across all Hyundai Elantra vehicles on the road โ not any specific car.
 Two Hyundai Elantra vehicles of the same year can have very different histories: one may have been in three accidents and have an open recall; another may be clean.
 A VIN check gives you the individual car's history: accidents, title brands, odometer records, service history, and real-time recall status.

 What Are NHTSA Investigations?

 When NHTSA receives a pattern of related safety complaints, it opens a formal investigation.
-A Preliminary Evaluation (PE) is the first stage β NHTSA determines if a safety defect may exist.
+A Preliminary Evaluation (PE) is the first stage โ NHTSA determines if a safety defect may exist.
 If evidence is strong, it escalates to an Engineering Analysis (EA), which can result in a mandatory recall.
 The Hyundai Elantra has 0 investigations on record (0 active).
 Investigations listed above may have already led to the recalls shown on this page.